Children/ Paediatric Compensation Claims

+The Consultant Paediatrician deals with illnesses and diseases in children.
 Consultant Paediatricians may have an area of special interest or sub-specialisation such as:

-• Neonatology - dealing with diseases and illnesses in the first few weeks and months of life
+• Neonatology - dealing with diseases and illnesses in the first few weeks and months of life.

-• Neurology – dealing with nervous system conditions such as cerebral palsy, epilepsy, brain injury, hypoxia
+• Neurology – dealing with nervous system conditions such as cerebral palsy, epilepsy, brain injury, hypoxia.

-• Endocrinology – dealing with hormone problems in children including diabetes, thyroid
+• Endocrinology – dealing with hormone problems in children including diabetes, thyroid problems and growth problems.

 • Development – dealing with learning disability and physical disability.